 Antique Coffee Songpa

-A girly cafe with blush-pink walls and some interesting statues. in the background, you can see the ever-present Lotte Tower.
+This is a girly cafe with blush-pink walls and some interesting statues.
+In the background, you can see the ever-present Lotte Tower.

 Address: South Korea, 서울 Songpa-gu, Baekjegobun-ro 41-gil, 21-16 KR 서울특별시 1층